kitajs/.github/CODE_OF_CONDUCT.md

 ## Reporting and Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior should be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior should be reported to the community leaders responsible for enforcement at [github@arthur.place](mailto:github@arthur.place).
 All complaints will be reviewed and investigated promptly and fairly.

 Community leaders are obligated to respect the privacy and security of reporters of any